CyberCoyotes/3603-CodingHandbook/docs/source/controls/software-updates.rst

 ================
 Updating Code
 ================
 *After downloading software and updating firmares, you need to import last year's code or start a new project.
 Part of this process will likely involved updating vendor libraries.
-Those have been listed below.*
+The ones we use use have been listed below.*

 ------------------
 Vendor Libraries